Alexander-Werlen/API-youtube-video-summarizer-/README.md

 ## Usage and quotas limitations
 <ul>
     <li>By now the project is reliant on free server hosting, thus the first request will take a minute to start the cold server.</li>
-    <li>OpenAI API is quite generous with its free tier, allowing us to summarize aproximatelly 60 hours of video per month.</li>
+    <li>OpenAI API is quite generous with its free tier, allowing us to summarize approximatelly 60 hours of video per month.</li>
-    <li>Youtube Data API is practically unlimited for any non abusive usage.</li>
+    <li>YouTube Data API is practically unlimited for any non-abusive usage.</li>
-    <li>The summarizer works better in speach based videos.</li>
+    <li>The summarizer works better in speech based videos.</li>
     <li>Extremely long videos are hard to condense into 100 words, so it is recommended to only summarize videos that are 45 minutes long or less.</li>
 </ul>